nus-cs2103-AY2324S1/ip/docs/README.md

 1. Ensure that you are using java 11.
 2. Download the jar file from the version on github.
 3. Navigate to the directory containing the jar file.
-4. Run java -jar Duke.jar to begin.
+4. Run java -jar duke.jar to begin.
 5. A chatbot should appear.

 ## Features